inabajunmr/anyconf/README.md

 ## Development

 ### Prerequisite

-anyconf use [statik](https://github.com/rakyll/statik) for build process.
+anyconf use [statik](https://github.com/rakyll/statik) for the build process.

 ### Build

-After editing static/configs.txt, following command is needed.
+After editing static/configs.txt, the following command is needed.
 ```
 statik -src static
 ```

 ## Contribution

-Please add new config to [static/configs.txt](static/configs.txt).
+Please add a new config to [static/configs.txt](static/configs.txt).
-When you want to add `~/.aws/config`, you can add line like following example.
+When you want to add `~/.aws/config`, you can add a line like the following example.

 ```diff
 aws/credentials ~/.aws/credentials